robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-04/README.md

 Without further ado, let’s take a look at the architecture of our video game leaderboard.
 Figure 4-1 shows the topology design we’ll be implementing in this chapter.
 Additional information about each step is included after the diagram.

 ![The topology that we will be implementing in our stateful video game leaderboard application](./material/mksk_0401.png)
-Figure Figure 4-1.
+Figure 4-1.
 The topology that we will be implementing in our stateful video game leaderboard application

 1. Our Kafka cluster contains three topics:
     * The score-events topic contains game scores.
 The records are unkeyed and are therefore distributed in a round-robin fashion across the topic’s partitions.